zriyansh/signoz.io/docs/userguide/exceptions.md

 ## Grouping Exceptions
 By default exceptions on Exception List page are grouped by service name, exception type and exception message.
 This might result in high cardinality of exception groups, especially if exception messages contains UUIDs or randomly generated IDs.

-To reduce the cardinality of the exception grouping, users can enable `LOW_CARDINAL_EXCEPTION_GROUPING` as an environment variable for otel collector on [this line](https://github.com/SigNoz/signoz/blob/d787298600d7bdcb0ba0478466047b087df49af0/deploy/docker-swarm/clickhouse-setup/docker-compose.yaml#L191).
+To reduce the cardinality of the exception grouping, users can set `LOW_CARDINAL_EXCEPTION_GROUPING=true` as an environment variable for otel collector on [this line](https://github.com/SigNoz/signoz/blob/d787298600d7bdcb0ba0478466047b087df49af0/deploy/docker-swarm/clickhouse-setup/docker-compose.yaml#L191).

+P.S.
+This new grouping strategy will only be applied to new data injected after updating the environment variable.